Relief money is coming – for some. Here’s what to know.

 A memo from lawmakers earlier in the month said that paper checks wouldn’t start being mailed until May.
 And because the paper checks would be issued at a rate of about 5 million a week, the process could take through August.

-The Treasury, however, said that paper checks payments would begin later in April but did not confirm a date or how long it would take to complete those distributions.
+The Treasury, however, said that paper checks payments would begin later in April.
+It did not confirm an exact date or how long it would take to complete those distributions.
+But it did say Monday that it expects “a large majority of eligible Americans” will receive the payment within the next two weeks.

 All payments will be made based on income, with lower-income individuals receiving payment first.